ruchee/vimrc/vimfiles/bundle/vim-pgsql/README.md

 The above command will update `syntax/pgsql.vim`.
 Use `make distclean` to drop the database (or drop it manually).

-The script has been tested in macOS, but it should work on other systems as well.
+The script has been tested in macOS, but it should work on any \*nix system.

 # Acknowledgments

 This plugin was originally based on code from [space::tekk](https://github.com/spacetekk/pgsql.vim) (and completely rewritten).